ssyuen/Note/CONTRIBUTING.md

 [Syncing a fork - to make sure that you have the latest copy](https://help.github.com/en/articles/syncing-a-fork)

 # Suggesting a feature
-> If you find yourself wishing for a feature that doesn't exist in the C# Utilities library, you are probably not alone.
+> If you find yourself wishing for a feature that doesn't exist in the Note library, you are probably not alone.
 There are bound to be others out there with similar needs.
 Many of the features that Elasticsearch has today have been added because our users saw the need.
 Simply open an issue on our issues list on GitHub which describes the feature you would like to see, why you need it, and how it should work.

 # Code review process
 Who reviews it?
 Who needs to sign off before it’s accepted?
 When should a contributor expect to hear from you?
 How can contributors get commit access, if at all?

 > The core team looks at Pull Requests on a regular basis.
 The pull request may be closed due to inactivity.
-If we believe that the request enhances any part of the C# Utilities repo, you should expect the pull request to be merged within a week.
+If we believe that the request enhances any part of the Note repo, you should expect the pull request to be merged within a week.